 John 6 has always been a difficult chapter to explain.
-However, within his series on the physical/spiritual parallels in the Bible on eating, John Ritenbaugh shows how clear Jesus' teaching is and what it means to us.
+However, Jesus' teaching is clear.
+Here is what it means to us.

 We are what we eat.
 The same can apply spiritually to what we put into our minds.
-John Ritenbaugh shows that God wants us to desire His Word with the eagerness of a baby craving milk.
+God wants us to desire His Word with the eagerness of a baby craving milk.

 God's church faces a time of severe trial, a famine of the Word.
 What should Christians be doing during such a time?
 John Reid uses the example of the first-century church to provide an answer.

 Our physical bodies have a defense system to keep out invaders.
 Spiritually, how well do we maintain our defenses against error and contamination?

 When our lives change, we do not have to fear that things are out of control.
 As the Good Shepherd, Christ changes our circumstances for our benefit.

 Christian freedom has nothing to do with location or circumstance but how we think.
 By imbibing on God's Word, we will incrementally displace our carnality.